heymanhn/journey-backend/README.md

 * entry type
 * entry contents (multi-part)

 ## HTTP API

+### Authentication and User Management
+Journey uses JSON Web Tokens as the technology powering the API server's authentication.
+This means the server does not maintain sessions for each connection.
+Once the server authenticates a client and provides a JSON Web Token, all subsequent API requests need to include that token in the HTTP `Authorization` header.

+#### POST /auth/login
+Log in with either a username or email, as well as the password.
+The server returns the JSON web token if authentication is successful.

+#### POST /users/
+Create an account with a `username`, `email`, `password`, and optional `name`.
+The server generates a token and sends it back in the response.

+#### GET /users/:id
+Get information about a user.
+Only returns information for the user represented by the JSON Web Token.

 ### Journey Entries
 Add an entry to your journey, or view your past entries.
 You can add entries of the following types: